-In 2023, AHA Center for Education and Camp Quest are engaging parents, caregivers, and community leaders in humanist education focused on the Ten Commitments.
+In 2023, AHA Center for Education is engaging parents, caregivers, and community leaders in humanist education focused on the Ten Commitments.
 Each month we will provide an opportunity to learn how to put our humanist values into action.
 February we kick off with the Commitment EMPATHY.
 Come join us in connecting, learning, and being in community as we together build empathy skills for ourselves and families.

 Kristin Wintermute, American Humanist Association Director of Education, has BA degree in Psychology and a minor in Art Studio from the University of Montana and a Master’s degree in Social Work from the University of Maine, Orono.
 She has done post-graduate coursework in Business Administration at the University of Minnesota, Carlson School of Management; Web Design at Minneapolis College of Art and Design; and Accounting Certification at North Hennepin Community College.
 She worked for over seven years as a family therapist in a variety of settings, including private practice, a non-profit clinic for women and a for-profit health maintenance organization.